-I posted about my affection for knotty alder the other day and our decision to upgrade doors here at the fixer upper to a rustic door style, and I want to share a few specifics about why these beautiful doors from Pacific Entries stand out from the pack…after all, you have a multitude of wood door choices whether you are in the market to renovate, upgrade, or build.
+I posted about my affection for knotty alder another day and our decision to upgrade doors here at the fixer upper to a rustic door style.
+Now I’ll share a few details about why these beautiful doors from Pacific Entries stand out from the pack.
+After all, you have a multitude of wood interior door options whether you are in the market to renovate, upgrade, or build.
+Knotty Alder Doors in Hello Lovely’s Fixer Upper is comin’ at ya!

 Me: Your white doors looked fine…why did you decide to replace the existing interior doors at the fixer upper?